zaphosting/docs/docs/assettocorsa-contentmanager.md

 ---
 id: assettocorsa-contentmanager
-title: Configure Server with Content Manager
+title: "Assetto Corsa: Configure Server with Content Manager"
 description: Information on how to configure your Assetto Corsa server from ZAP-Hosting using the Content Manager - ZAP-Hosting.com documentation
 sidebar_label: Configure Server with Content Manager
 ---